OpusCapita/filemanager/server-nodejs/docs/api-overview.md

   maxResults: <number>, // TODO in v2
   pageToken: <string>, // TODO in v2
   searchQuery: <string>, // TODO in v2
-  searchResursively: <bool> // TODO in v2
+  searchRecursively: <bool> // TODO in v2
 }
 ```